maxeymr/meanstack_docker/README.md

 module.exports = router;
 ```

-Run the following commands to verify your API app&
+Run the following commands to verify your API app

 ```
 npm install
 npm start
 ```

-The application will be running at http://localhost:3000/ displaying the text Todo APIs& if it is working.
+The application will be running at http://localhost:3000/ displaying the text "Todo APIs" if it is working.
 Other endpoints created of interest by the curl command

 ```